 In some circumstances, covered employers must report COVID-19 work-related cases that result in death or in-patient hospitalization.
 There are strict deadlines in which the employer is required to report the case to OSHA.
 Employers should consult with an attorney promptly once they are made aware of a hospitalization or death of an employee with COVID-19.

 Our firm has extensive experience counseling employers and businesses on workplace safety, regulatory compliance, and other employment matters.
 If you have any questions related to this legal briefing or questions related to your business’s OSHA recording and reporting requirements, please contact any member of our Firm at 585-730-4773.
+Please note that any embedded links to other documents may expire in the future.

 For more COVID-19 Legal Updates, please visit our resource page.